last revision: 06 December 2023

 Humanity has made such incredible progress in science and technology, that many people now think that the explicit, evidence-based knowledge that the hard sciences seek is the only kind of knowledge that can be trusted and pursued systematically.
 This is tragical, because this kind of objective knowledge is unfit for the study of far too many things that are central to our existence as human beings.
-Fortunately, as we hinted at in the Preface and in several chapters of the Introduction, there actually are other ways of knowing that can be developed in a systematic and rigorous manner.
+Fortunately, there actually are other ways of knowing that can be developed in a systematic and rigorous manner.
 While the West has focused during the last few hundred years with stunning succes on objective knowledge of the outer, physical side of reality, the Indian civilisation has concentrated for millennia on the inner, spiritual side, and it has found ways to study this inner domain with the same rigour and mental rectitude that science has applied to the outer world.

 Bringing the two knowledge systems together is however more complicated than it may look at first sight.
 The core of the problem is that the study of the inner domain requires not only different methods of enquiry, but also different types of knowledge and a different understanding of the basic structure of reality as a whole.
-Since the Indian knowledge system is wider, more complex, and in certain respects more sophisticated than that of mainstream science, incorporating it as a small niche within the existing framework of science is not possible without missing out on what may well be the most important contribution the Indian tradition can make to science: its more complex and sophisticated, consciousness-centred understanding of reality and, with that, its understanding of knowledge itself.
+Since the Indian knowledge system is wider, more complex, and in certain respects more sophisticated than that of mainstream science, incorporating it as a small niche within the existing framework of science is not possible without missing out on what may well be the most important contribution the Indian tradition can make to science: its more complex and sophisticated, consciousness-centred understanding of reality and, with that, its methods for making knowledge of the inner, subjective domain, more reliable, precise and cumulative.1

 In one of the chapters of The Life Divine, Sri Aurobindo lists four types of knowledge of which at least the early beginnings are part of our ordinary waking consciousness (LD, pp. 524–532).
 Sri Aurobindo lists these different knowledge types, in harmony with the Vedic tradition, from the inside out: he starts with the knowledge of the Self, and ends with the knowledge of the outside world.